 Evaluate the licensee’s conduct of the critique process.
 Licensees perform critiques in many different ways and inspectors should be flexible in accepting mechanisms for weakness identification.
 In particular verify:

-That all weaknesses are captured and entered into a with appropriate priority, regardless of whether the weakness was verbalized at a critique meeting, and in a manner that will allow NRC review of the resolution in the future (i.e., during subsequent biennial exercises).
+That all weaknesses are captured and entered into a CAP with appropriate priority, regardless of whether the weakness was verbalized at a critique meeting, and in a manner that will allow NRC review of the resolution in the future (i.e., during subsequent biennial exercises).
 This is the critical feature of any critique.

-Ensure that there is adequate evidence that all weaknesses will be entered into a .
-If the inspector does not have adequate evidence that a weakness has or will be captured and entered into the , the critique is not acceptable and a critique problem exists.
+Ensure that there is adequate evidence that all weaknesses will be entered into a CAP.
+If the inspector does not have adequate evidence that a weakness has or will be captured and entered into the CAP, the critique is not acceptable and a critique problem exists.

 Verify that weaknesses associated with RSPS are given the highest priority in the critique processes, however, all weaknesses that could preclude effective implementation of the E-Plan in an actual emergency (e.g., a failure to implement), are to be identified and corrected.